japgolly/scalajs-react/doc/PERFORMANCE.md

 ```

-`ReusableFn`
+`Reusable.fn`
 ============

 In effective usage of React, callbacks are passed around as component properties.
 Due to the ease of function creation in Scala it is often the case that functions are created inline and thus
 provide no means of determining whether a component can safely skip its update.

-`ReusableFn` exists as a solution.
+`Reusable.fn` exists as a solution.
 It is a wrapper around a function that allows it to be both reused, and curried in a way that allows reuse.

 #### Usage

-1. Just wrap `ReusableFn` around your function.
+1. Just wrap `Reusable.fn` around your function.
-2. Store the `ReusableFn` as a `val` somewhere outside of your `render` function, usually in the body of your backend class.
+2. Store the `Reusable.fn` as a `val` somewhere outside of your `render` function, usually in the body of your backend class.
-3. Replace the callback (say `A => B`) in components' props, to take a `ReusableFn[A, B]` or the shorthand `A ~=> B`.
+3. Replace the callback (say `A => B`) in components' props, to take a `Reusable.fn[A, B]` or the shorthand `A ~=> B`.
-4. Treat the `ReusableFn` as you would a normal function, save for one difference: application is curried (or Schönfinkel'ed), and each curried argument must have `Reusability`.
+4. Treat the `Reusable.fn` as you would a normal function, save for one difference: application is curried (or Schönfinkel'ed), and each curried argument must have `Reusability`.

 #### Example